What is it?

 - Disposable lenses, as the name suggests, are lenses that can be disposed of after they have been used for a particular time period.
 Disposable lenses cost more and should not be used regularly as they are not cleaned or disinfected compared to other types of lenses.

 - Hard Contact Lenses, also known as gas-permeable lenses, are rigid gas-permeable lenses that provide clear vision for most eye problems.
-Hard contact lenses are more breathable compared to soft contact lenses leading to reduced dry-eyes and infections.
-These lenses should be removed at night to disinfected and cleaned after wearing them during the day.
+Hard contact lenses are more breathable compared to soft contact lenses leading to reduced risk of dry eye and infections.
+These lenses should be removed at night to be disinfected and cleaned after wearing them during the day.
 Adapting to the hard contact lens takes more time when compared to the softer ones.